Intel Ignite: Markus Bohl On Startups Shaping the Future of Computing*

 We run the program twice a year for twelve weeks, targeting tech startups that have a first round of funding from institutional investors, first proof points for their product, and at least pilot projects with initial customers.
 Our sweet spot is between pre-seed and series A, with the ambition of bringing startups “over the hump” by raising a Series B after the program.
 Our focus is on real breakthrough innovations, which we look for in eight deep tech streams, mainly around the future of computing and teams developing groundbreaking stuff in software and hardware.
 Another important criterion for our program is coachability—no founder, no founding team, no matter how experienced, has seen it all and knows it all, and it is crucial to be open to feedback from world-class experts and other founders and to stay curious about better ways to do things.
 But I guess that should be true for all of us.

 If this sounds too good to be true, you may wonder why Intel is doing this.
-On the one hand, at Intel, we believe strongly in open innovation and open ecosystems.
-Intel has been one of the biggest contributors to Linux and other open-source projects for a long time.
+On the one hand, at Intel, we strongly believe in open innovation and open ecosystems.
+Intel has long been one of the biggest contributors to Linux and other open-source projects.
 It’s a fundamental belief of ours.

 On the other hand, nobody can do or know everything on their own.
 Being an open organization with a membrane to the outside world allows getting in new thoughts, new technologies, new angles, new approaches, new ideas, which will surely be as fruitful for Intel as for the startups.
 So far, we have supported more than 150 companies founded by a few hundred of the smartest people on this planet.
 We strongly believe that being close to them and having them close to our hearts will be highly beneficial.